kevholditch/terraform-provider-kong/README.md

 ```
 gofmt needs running on the following files:
 ```
-Then all you need to do is run `make fmt` this will reformat all of the code (I know awesome)!!
+Then all you need to do is run `make goimports` this will reformat all of the code (I know awesome)!!

 Please write tests for your new feature/bug fix, PRs will only be accepted with covering tests and where all tests pass.
 If you want to start work on a feature feel free to open a PR early so we can discuss it or if you need help.